CSUN-SERL/ISLURPDevGuide/vehicle-naming-convention.md

 # Vehicle Initialization

-A vehicle that wishes to be added to the vehicle index will broadcast a signal based on its type, such as Quad.
+A vehicle that wishes to be added to the vehicle index will broadcast its machine name with its type, such as "Quad1" or "QuadCharlie" \(note the 1 in Quad does not determine its order in the system database\).
 The computer will read this signal and add the vehicle to the next position in its type grouping.
-For example, the 4th Quad will be added to the Quad grouping as 2004 in the computer database and would be refered to as Quad4 by operators.
+For example, the 4th Quad will be added to the Quad grouping as number 2004 in the computer database and would be refered to as "Quad4" by operators.